Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 A project manager in a traditional plan-driven environment would normally perform those functions.
 A “Distributed Project Management” approach distributes these functions among multiple people.

-Why Does This Make Sense?
+Why Does Distributed Project Management Make Sense?

 Solutions can be much more complex and the level of uncertainty can be much higher.
-That makes it very difficult, if not impossible, to completely define a solution prior to the start of a project.
+That makes it very difficult, if not impossible, to completely define a solution prior to the start of a project

-That environment requires a much more flexible and adaptive approach.
+That environment requires a much more flexible and adaptive approach

-In that environment, it is essential to further elaborate the requirements and the design of the solution as the project is in progress.
+It is essential to further elaborate the requirements and the design of the solution as the project is in progress.

 That calls for a very different approach to project management.

-Distributing the project management functions among the different Agile team roles provides a much more dynamic approach.
+Distributing the project management functions among the different Agile team roles provides a much more dynamic approach:

-Instead of centralized control where all decisions are made by a project manager;
+Instead of centralized control where all decisions are made by a project manager,

 Decision-making is more decentralized among the various roles on an Agile team